thisisamatthew/thisisamatthew.github.io/_posts/2018-11-09-how-to-embed-media-github-pages.md

 </iframe>
 ```

-And then in a post, you do something like this:
+When you make a post and want to include the embed, call this in your markdown file:
 ```
 {% raw %}
 {% include youtubePlayer.html id=page.youtubeId %}
 {% endraw %}
 ```

 With the above syntax, include "youtubeId: ###" in the frontmatter of your post, as that's where it would pull the variable from.
-You could also just hardcode the youtube video's id into the above code snippet like this:
+You could also just hardcode the youtube video's id into the snippet like this:

 ```
 {% raw %}
 {% include youtubePlayer.html id="4EU7vvSvV-0" %}
 {% endraw %}
 ```

-### Example
+I plan to do it the second way.
+Here's an example of it in action:

 {% include youtubePlayer.html id="4EU7vvSvV-0" %}

-### Extra Credit CSS
+#### Extra Credit CSS

 The above will get you rolling, but I would recommend one more thing: wrap your youtubePlay.html document in a <div> with a class name (I called mine embed-youtube) and give it this CSS so that the video will properly scale with the device: